zou-group/textgrad/README.md

 # TextLoss is a natural-language specified loss function that describes how we want to evaluate the reasoning.
 loss_fn = tg.TextLoss(evaluation_instruction)
 ```
-> loss: [...]
+> :brain: loss: [...]
 Your step-by-step reasoning is clear and logical,
 > but it contains a critical flaw in the assumption that drying time is directly proportional
 > to the number of shirts. [...]